samclarke/sceditor.com/documentation/options.md

 **toolbarExclude** *String* Defaults to `null`

-Comma seperated list of commands to exclude from the toolbar.
+Comma separated list of commands to exclude from the toolbar.
 Leave as `null` to not exclude any.

 ### style <a id="style"></a>